tsibley/netfb/README.md

 framebuffer device.

 It was my pleasure to assemble these bytes with thrift and economy.
-They require only fbset, ImageMagick, and standard Unix utilities like bash, Perl, and dd.
+They require only fbset, ImageMagick, and standard Unix utilities like bash and Perl.
 Once you have arranged with your package manager for these to be available, you may install netfb itself by issuing the following from a clone of the git repository: